2016 Columbia, Missouri, mayoral election: Reactions and aftermath

-In his victory speech, Brian Treece thanked his supporters and characterized the election as a "referendum on whether Columbia is going to be a city that works for all of us."
+In his victory speech, Treece thanked his supporters and characterized the election as a "referendum on whether Columbia is going to be a city that works for all of us."

-Skip Walthers conceded the election to Brian Treece at his campaign watch party, telling supporters “Despite tonight’s result I am proud of the campaign we ran, for the message we tried to deliver and most of all, I am proud to call all of you my friends."
-Walthers walked to Brian Treece's watch party afterwards to congratulate Treece in person.
+Walthers conceded the election to Treece at his campaign watch party, telling supporters, "Despite tonight’s result I am proud of the campaign we ran, for the message we tried to deliver and most of all, I am proud to call all of you my friends."
+Walthers walked to Treece's watch party afterwards to congratulate him in person.